What is the Cloud?

 git push heroku mainBoom.
 App deployed.

-Great for devs who want to ship fast, less ideal if you need low-level control.
+Great when you want to ship fast.
+Less great when you need low-level control.

 What you get: Fully managed apps.
 What you manage: Nothing.
 Just your data and usage.
 Example: Google Workspace, GitHub, Dropbox, Jira